- You are viewing a Navigating Care library resource.

 - tell your doctor if you are breastfeeding.
 You should not breastfeed while you are taking ripretinib and for 1 week after your final dose.

-- you should know that this medication may decrease fertility in men and women.
+- you should know that this medication may decrease fertility in men.
 Talk to your doctor about the risks of taking ripretinib.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking ripretinib.
 Your doctor may tell you not to take ripretinib 1 week before your surgery or procedure and will tell you when you should start taking the medication again.